Cellebration Wellness Teams with Popular Costa Rican Tourist Transportation Provider—Jaco 360

 — Owner of Jaco 360, Eric Holzgang

-SAN DIEGO, CALIFORNIA, UNITED STATES, March 30, 2023/EINPresswire.com/ -- Cellebration Wellness, a leading stem cell wellness provider offering patients organic stem cell-based treatments for those seeking relief from autoimmune diseases, orthopedic injuries, rejuvenation, and aging concerns based in San Jose, Costa Rica is pleased to announce they have secured the services of Jaco 360, Costa Rica’s largest and most popular tourist transportation and logistics provider.
+SAN JOSE, COSTA RICA, March 30, 2023/EINPresswire.com/ -- Cellebration Wellness, a leading stem cell wellness provider offering patients organic stem cell-based treatments for those seeking relief from autoimmune diseases, orthopedic injuries, rejuvenation, and aging concerns based in San Jose, Costa Rica is pleased to announce they have secured the services of Jaco 360, Costa Rica’s largest and most popular tourist transportation and logistics provider.

 In announcing the relationship, Cellebration Wellness’s CEO Tim Kopatich noted that Jaco 360 has been a leader for more than ten years in providing tourist related transportation needs for the Central American country’s more than three million foreign visitors a year.